 Our friend Barrie C Woods took these photos of demolition, at dusk on 4 November 2020.
 It all seems a long time ago now!

-Key members of the development team met on site on 30 June 2021 to mark the next step of the multi-million pound development at Talbot Gateway Phase Two.
-The first steelwork is now in place for the 4* Holiday Inn and Marco Pierre White restaurant.
+On 30 June 2021, key members of the development team met on site to mark the erection of the first steelwork for the 4* Holiday Inn and Marco Pierre White restaurant.
+Don’t forget you can see the development of the new Holiday Inn and inside views here.

 We also went to take a look for you – here’s video from that point in the progress –